MicrosoftDocs/quantum-docs-pr/articles/language/expressions.md

 This is similar to a null reference in languages such as C# or Java.
 Arrays containing qubits or callables must be properly initialized with non-default values before their elements may be safely used.
-Suitable initialization routines can be found in `Microsoft.Quantum.Arrays`.
+Suitable initialization routines can be found in <xref:microsoft.quantum.arrays>.

 The default values for each type are: